OtienoKeith/ai-tools-scout/README.md

 - **💰 Pricing Information**: Direct links to pricing pages for each tool
 - **⚡ Fast Results**: Get results quickly with optimized search algorithms and caching
 - **🎨 Modern UI**: Beautiful, responsive interface built with Vite and Tailwind CSS
-- **🛡️ Error Handling**: Robust error handling with user-friendly messages
+- **🛡️ Error Handling**: Robust error handling with user-friendly, emoji-rich messages
 - **📱 Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
+- **🧠 Curated Results**: Hardcoded demo queries and a comprehensive AI tool database for accuracy
+- **❌ No Inaccurate Fallbacks**: If no relevant tools are found, a friendly message is shown—never misleading results

 ## 🚀 Quick Start